MacViniDss/MarcusVinicius_machine-leaning-zoocamp-homework/Homeworks/03-Classification/notes.md

     DictVectorizer().fit_transform(x) - Scikit-Learn class for one-hot encoding by converting x dictionaries into a sparse matrix.
 It does not affect the numerical variables.
     DictVectorizer().get_feature_names() - return the names of the columns in the sparse matrix.

+Logistic regression is similar to linear regression because both models take into account the bias term and weighted sum of features.
+The difference between these models is that the output of linear regression is a real number, while logistic regression outputs a value between zero and one, applying the sigmoid function to the linear regression formula.

+g ( x i ) = S i g m o i d ( w 0 + w 1 x 1 + w 2 x 2 + . . . + w n x n )

+S i g m o i d ( z ) = 1 1 + e x p ( − z )

+In this way, the sigmoid function allows transforming a score into a probability.